mailtoharshit/awesome-salesforce/README.md

 * [Analytics-Cloud-Dataset-Utils](https://github.com/forcedotcom/Analytics-Cloud-Dataset-Utils)- Utility to load external data into Analytics Cloud datasets, and transform existing datasets.

+* [Workbench](https://github.com/ryanbrainard/forceworkbench)- Workbench is a powerful, web-based suite of tools designed for administrators and developers to interact with Salesforce.com organizations via the Force.com APIs.

 ### Open Source Projects Repositories from Salesforce
 [<img src="https://avatars0.githubusercontent.com/u/464563?v=3&s=120" align="right" width="120">](https://github.com/forcedotcom)
 * [Salesforce Git Repo](https://github.com/forcedotcom) - Grab all latest salesforce open source projects here, you will find awesome projects, framework, libraries that salesforce and opened for the world
 * [ForcedotCom Labs](https://github.com/ForceDotComLabs) - Checkout open source and experimental projects from Salesforce Team.
 Get an early access to features that can qualify in feature and contribute your ideas
 * [Salesforce Mobile UI - Polymer Elements for Salesforce] (https://github.com/forcedotcom/mobile-ui-elements) - Mobile UI Elements is a free, open-source Force.com (unsupported) library to simplify the development of mobile apps.
 The library, based on the Google’s Polymer framework, provides the fundamental building blocks for creating HTML5 apps that run well on smartphones and tablets
 * [ForceServer](https://github.com/ccoenraets/force-server) - It supportes a proxy and web server, ForceServer is a simple development server aimed at providing a simple and integrated developer experience when building applications that use Salesforce OAuth and REST services.